-- [i] On January 29, 2018, the company complete its second round of financing through the issuance of 2,139,321 units for gross proceeds of \$4,278,642.
+- [i] On January 29, 2018, the company complete its second round of financing through the issuance of 2,007,508 units for gross proceeds of \$4,015,016.
 Each unit was issued at \$2 per unit and included one common share and one-half common share purchase warrant.
 Each whole warrant is exercisable to acquire one common share at an exercise price of \$2.50 per common share for a period expiring on the earlier of: (i) 24 months from the date of issuance; and (ii) 12 months subsequent to the IPO date. - [ii] On February 20, 2018 the Company acquired an additional 25% of the issued and outstanding shares in Sativa Nativa, for USD\$857,000.
 This increased the Company's total share holdings of Sativa Nativa to 60% of the issued and outstanding shares. - [iii] On February 28, 2018 Avicanna exercised its first right of refusal and purchased an additional 10% of the issued and outstanding shares in Sativa Nativa, from two existing shareholders, in exchange for 150,000 common shares in the Company with a fair value of \$2 per share.
 The acquisition increased the Company's total share holdings in Sativa Nativa to 70% of the issued and outstanding common shares. - [iv] On October 22, 2018, the Company closed an agreement to acquire 60% of the issued and outstanding shares of Santa Marta Golden Hemp S.A.S. ("SMGH") from Inmobiliaria Bondue S.A in exchange for 11.2% of the Company's issued and outstanding common shares as at October 22, 2018, for a total transaction value of approximately \$10.8 million.
 This acquisition allowed the Company to secure a second set of licenses to cultivate, produce, manufacture, extract, retail and export medical cannabis in Colombia. - [v] On December 13, 2018, the Company completed its Series C financing whereby it raised \$4,323,872, by issuing 540,484 shares at a common share price of \$8 per share.
 Each common share unit is entitled to receive one half warrant at a full warrant price of \$10 per unit. - [vi] On March 1, 2019 the Company closed a financing round for senior unsecured convertible debentures ("Debenture") for total proceeds of \$783,000.
 Each Debenture was priced at \$1,000 per unit, carries a two year term and bears an annual interest rate of 8%.
-In addition, the Debenture is convertible into one common share at a conversion price of \$8.00 and carries one half warrant that is convertible to one common share at an exercise price of \$10.00 per unit.
-The Debentures are convertible at the option of the holder at any time, and the remaining principle and accrued interest will automatically convert into common shares at the end of the term. - [vii] As of (Audit report date), the Company issued 450,841 common shares for gross proceeds of \$2,620,483.
-Of these common shares, 126,539 common shares were issued at \$2 per common share and 324,302 common shares were issued at \$7.30 per common share.
+In addition, the Debenture is convertible into one common share at a conversion price of \$8 and carries one half warrant that is convertible to one common share at an exercise price of \$10 per unit.
+The Debentures are convertible at the option of the holder at any time, and the remaining principle and accrued interest will automatically convert into common shares at the end of the term. - [vii] As of July 8, 2019, the Company issued 601,928 common shares with a total value of \$3,409,324.
+Of these common shares, 276,605 common shares with a value of \$10,34,466 were issued as compensation for consulting services rendered.
+An additional 324,302 common shares were issued at \$7.30 per common share for gross proceeds of \$2,374,858.